rsa17826/vex-plus-plus/readme.md

 - **playerRespawnTime**: the time that the player takes to respawn after dying

+### localLevelList

+- **autoExpandAllGroupsInLocalLevelList**: when loading the local levels list, all groups are expanded, if false only the group for the current game version is expanded

 ### online level list

 - **onlyShowLevelsForCurrentVersion**: the load online levels button only shows levels for the current version instead of for all versions.
 - **loadOnlineLevelListOnSceneLoad**: when the online level list is loaded the level data will immediately be downloaded
-- **autoExpandAllGroupsInOnlineLevelList**: when loading an online level list, all groups are expanded, if false only the group for the current game version is expanded
+- **autoExpandAllGroupsInOnlineLevelList**: when loading the online level list, all groups are expanded, if false only the group for the current game version is expanded

 ### debug